gmaroko/cs1/README.md

-# this is my only documentation but its not ready for commit
+# this is my only documentation and now its ready for commit